Phalcode/gamevault-docs/docs/advanced-usage/authentication.md

 ### Limitations

-- Without plugins, only one OAuth2 Identity Provider can be used at a time.
+- By default and without plugins, only one OAuth2 Identity Provider can be used at a time.
-- The OAuth2 implementation is RFC-compliant but basic (requires `openid`, `profile`, `email`).
+- The OAuth2 implementation is RFC-compliant but basic (requires `openid`, `profile`, `email` scopes).
 Compatibility may vary depending on the identity provider.
 If you encounter issues using a popular identity provider, please report them on [GitHub](https://github.com/Phalcode/gamevault-backend/issues).
 Include details about your identity provider and debug logs in the issue.